 Thankfully, many injuries can be avoided through simple common sense.
 Camping injuries will probably always happen to some extent, but better surroundings, good quality campsites, and good quality equipment and tents can all make a camping trip safer than ever.

-Examples of common camping injuries
+Examples of common camping accidents and injuries

 Would it surprise you to learn the most common types of injuries are those that may be caused by slipping, tripping, or falling over?
 With rows of tents in a campsite, and guy ropes holding those tents up, it’s no wonder some of us are guilty of not paying attention and tripping over a guy rope.
 It’s even easier to do this at night, when the light is poor and you may be trying to find your way to the toilet block.